APA

 The Panel Trademark and Mark of Quality

-The trademark on a panel tells a customer that this product has been manufactured under the strictest programme of quality inspection and testing for a specific use.
+The trademark on a US panel indicates product quality.
+It complies with US voluntary product standards and has been manufactured under the strictest programme of quality inspection and testing.
+This ensures it is suitable for a specific use.
+The right to display a trademark can be removed.

-APA is one of the several independent agencies provide quality assurance services to North American manufacturers, We operate one of the most stringent schemes of third-party quality control testing and certification in the global structural panel industry.
+APA is one of the several independent agencies provide quality assurance services to North American manufacturers, operating one of the most stringent schemes of third-party quality control testing and certification in the global structural panel industry.

-For US products placed on the UK and EU markets, they will also comply with specific standards to enable them to carry the CE or UKCA mark of approval.
+US products placed on the UK and EU markets must comply with specific standards to enable them to carry the appropriate mark of conformity assessment.
+More on conformity marking here.

-This online specification tool provides the core technical information you would need to help you make the right choice for your application.
-Just select your application (whether walls, roofs, flooring concrete formwork or even non-structural uses)
+Explore our ply and OSB specification tools.
+They provide core technical information to help you select the right grade, product or type for your application.
+Just select from walls, roofs, flooring concrete formwork or even a non-structural use.

 Plywood

-Plywood is used for a wide range of structural, interior and exterior applications – from house construction and internal panelling through to concrete formwork.
+Plywood is used for a wide range of structural, interior and exterior applications.
+Grades range from smooth, natural surfaces for finish work and underlayment to more basic grades for wall sheathing and subfloors.

 OSB